kurosawaruby0117/rinachanLotsV3/README.md

 1.Type a word on the whiteboard.
 2.Please enter a Enter Key

+Text file rules!

+You should separate lots by pressing enter.

 How to make secret lot in text file?

 please type a "secret_" in front of a word.